Skip to main content

 • Regulation of Accountancy Profession

-Under the Law, IUAA is responsible for (i) maintaining the register for accountants and auditors; (ii) organizing and implementing a quality assurance review system; (iii) arranging and delivering the continuing professional development (CPD) program for auditors (accountants are not required to fulfill CPD requirements); (iv) establishing and implementing an investigation & disciplinary system; and (v) establishing and monitoring compliance with ethical requirements.
+Under the law, IUAA is responsible for (i) maintaining the register for accountants and auditors; (ii) organizing and implementing a quality assurance review system; (iii) arranging and delivering the continuing professional development (CPD) program for auditors (accountants are not required to fulfill CPD requirements); (iv) establishing and implementing an investigation & disciplinary system; and (v) establishing and monitoring compliance with ethical requirements.

 To qualify as an accountant, candidates must complete a bachelor’s degree in accounting.
 To practice accounting, these individuals must become members of IUAA.
 Accountants may also choose to complete the Certified Public Accountant (CPA) education program offered by the Arab Institute of Certified Public Accountants’ (ARICPA) — a subdivision of the IUAA — and obtain the CPA certification which would qualify them to provide audit services.
-To practice audit, CPAs must become members of IUAA and be included in the register of auditors.
+To practice audit, CPAs must also be members of IUAA and be included in the register of auditors.

 The period of study in ARICPA is 5 years after graduating from university and includes 3 years of theoretical study and 2 years for practical research.
-Candidates must complete 4,500 hours of training in accounting and auditing and a 2-year vocational training (3000 hours) specifically on audit.
+Candidates must complete 4,500 hours of training in accounting and auditing and a 2-year vocational training specifically on audit.
 Candidates must also pass a final examination at the end of the professional accountancy education program to receive their final certification.

 Auditors working in the public sector are subject to additional requirements as stipulated by the Federal Board of Supreme Audit of Iraq (FBSAI) as per Law No. 31 of 2011.
 CPAs seeking to practice audit in the public sector must obtain licenses from the FBSAI and remain in compliance with ethical requirements as stipulated by the Council of Profession Monitoring and Auditing of Accounting in Iraq (CPMAAI) in line with the CPMAAI Profession of Monitoring and Audit Regulation No. 7 of 1984 (as amended in 2000).
 They must also remain members of IUAA in good standing.